 "Wellhead protection program" means the wellhead protection program for the State of Illinois, approved by USEPA under Section 1428 of the SDWA.
-BOARD NOTE: Derived from 40 CFR 141.71(b) (2000) (2002).
+BOARD NOTE: Derived from 40 CFR 141.71(b)-(2000) (2001).
 The wellhead protection program includes the "groundwater protection needs assessment" under Section 17.1 of the Act, and 35 Ill.
 Adm.
 Code 615 et seq.

-BOARD NOTE: Derived from 40 CFR 141.2 (2000), as amended at 66 Fed.
-Reg .
-6976 (January 22, 2001) (2002). ' -

-(Source: Amended at 26 Ill.
-Reg. , effective)

-Section 611.160 Composite Correction Program
+BOARD NOTE: Der rived from 40 CFR 141.2-(2000), as amended at 66 Fed.
+Reg.
+6976 (January $\frac{22,\ 2001}{}$ (2001), as a amended at 67 Fed.
+Reg.
+1812 (January 14, 2002).
+(Source: Amended at t 26 Ill.
+Reg, effective) Section 611.160 Composite Correction Program

 - a) The Agency may require in writing that a PWS conduct a Composite Correction Program (CCP).
-The CCP shall consist of two elements: a Comprehensive Performance Evaluation (CPE) and a Comprehensive Technical Assistance (CTA). - 1) A CPE is a thorough review and analysis of a plant's performance-based capabilities and associated administrative, operation, and maintenance practices.
-It must identify factors that may be adversely impacting a

-- plant's capability to achieve compliance and emphasize approaches that can be implemented without significant capital improvements. - 2) For purposes of compliance with Subpart Subparts R and X of this Part, the comprehensive performance evaluation must consist of at least the following components: Assessment of plant performance; evaluation of major unit processes; identification and prioritization of performance limiting factors; assessment of the applicability of comprehensive technical assistance; and preparation of the CPE report.

-BOARD NOTE: Subsection (a)(2) of this Section is derived from the third sentence of the definition of "comprehensive performance evaluation" in 40 CFR 141.2 (2002).

-- A CTA is the performance improvement phase that is implemented if the CPE results indicate improved performance potential.
+The CCP shall consist of two elements: a Comprehensive Performance Evaluation (CPE) and a Comprehensive Technical Assistance (CTA). - A CPE is a thorough review and analysis of a plant's performance-based capabilities and associated administrative, operation, and maintenance practices.
+It must identify factors that may be adversely impacting a plant's capability to achieve compliance and emphasize approaches that can be implemented without significant capital improvements. - 2) For purposes of compliance with Subpart Subparts R and X of this Part, the comprehensive performance evaluation must consist of at least the following components: Assessment of plant performance; evaluation of major unit processes; identification and prioritization of performance limiting factors; assessment of the applicability of comprehensive technical assistance; and preparation of the CPE report. - BOARD NOTE: Subsection (a)(2) of this Section is derived from the third sentence of the definition of "comprehensive performance evaluation" in 40 CFR 141.2 (2001), as amended in 67 Fed.
+Reg.
+1812 (Jan.
+14, 2002). - A CTA is the performance improvement phase that is implemented if the CPE results indicate improved performance potential.
 During the CTA phase, the PWS shall identify and systematically address plant-specific factors.
-The CTA is a combination of utilizing CPE results as a basis for followup, implementing process control priority-setting techniques and maintaining long-term involvement to systematically train staff and administrators. - b) A PWS shall implement any followup recommendations made in writing by the Agency that result as part of the CCP. - c) A PWS may appeal to the Board, pursuant to Section 40 of the Act, any Agency requirement that it conduct a CCP or any followup recommendations made in writing by the Agency that result as part of the CCP, except when a CPE is required under Section 611.745(b)(4).
+The CTA is a combination of utilizing CPE results as a basis for followup, implementing process control priority-setting techniques and maintaining long-term involvement to systematically train staff and administrators. - b) A PWS shall implement any followup recommendations made in writing by the c) A PWS may appeal to the Board, pursuant to Section 40 of the Act, any Agency requirement that it conduct a CCP or any followup recommendations made in writing by the Agency that result as part of the CCP, except when a CPE is required under Section 611.745(b)(4).